Virgile-Foussereau/LiDAR-Detect-Track-Predict/README.md

 # LiDAR-based object detection, tracking and prediction

 This project aims at detecting, tracking and predicting movement of objects, especially pedestrian, using LiDAR data.
+Please learn more about it in the [report](Report_LiDAR_project.pdf).

 ## Installation